4j4yk/NDOR-to-DCHUB/README.md

 1. 1582/ - Directory containing sorted output data from dirorg.py
 2. test1/ - Directory containing unsorted input data for dirorg.py
 3. tests/ - Directory containing input data for uploadNDORData.php

+# To-do list

+1. Testing dirorg.py program with bulk NDOR data.
+2. SFTP upload
+3. Test uploadNDORData.php on DCHub Dev platform once sample data is SFTPed.

+# Potential issues might occur
+1. Direcotry names may contain characters other than number and alphabets, which may cause problems,testing is required.
+2. There are some files which are not assiciated with experiments ID, what should be done with such files?
+3. There are files which are under removed from inventory files, what should be done with that?

+For any quries contact contributers of the repository.